 Wildlife

 Botswana has an abundance of big African animals such as elephant, giraffe, hippo, buffalo and zebra.
-Big cats aren’t as prevalent, but there are still plenty of lions to spot.
-Rhino is also making a comeback here.
-If you’re keen on seeing rarer animals, you can find endangered antelopes and African wild dogs in some of the country’s northern parks.
+Big cats are prevalent, with plenty of lions, leopards and cheetahs to spot.
+Rhino is making a comeback here, although they remain difficult to see.
+You can find endangered antelopes (including wetland-adapted sitatunga and red lechwe) and African wild dogs in some of the country’s northern parks.

 Weather & Climate

 Humidity won’t trouble you in Botswana, but there are big changes in temperature from day to night.
-Winter (May to October) is a very dry period that starts off cool and gets very hot towards the end.
-From June to August you’ll need to rug up at night, when it can be freezing.
-Summer (November to April) is wet and hot, with the rain pouring down in January and February.
-The Kalahari is where you can expect temperature extremes to be at their greatest.
+Winter (April to October) is the Dry season and has almost no rainfall.
+It starts off cool but gets very hot toward the end.
+From June to August you’ll need to rug up at night.
+Summer (November to March) is the hot Wet season, with heavy rains expected in January and February.
+Temperature extremes are greatest in the Kalahari.

 Best Time To Visit

-The Dry season (May to October), when wildlife gathers around the remaining sources of water, is the best time to explore Botswana’s parks.
-A lack of rain and relatively low numbers of tourists, with the exception of Chobe, are other reasons to visit at this time.
-You can still see plenty of animals in the Wet season (November to April), but they can be hard to spot in the thick vegetation, and the heat can be intense.
+Botswana’s parks are best explored under the clear skies of the Dry season (April to October), when wildlife gathers around the remaining sources of water.
+You can still see plenty of animals in the Wet season (November to March), but they can be hard to spot in the thick vegetation, and the heat can be intense.